 Meniscus repair is preferred over meniscectomy surgery.¬† Rehab is slower after a repair.¬† However, if you start early and commit to your exercises, the long-term results will make it well worth it.¬† Early on it is important you minimize knee stiffness and loss of your muscle strength.¬† As you progress in your rehab, your physical therapist will specifically target your exercises towards your movement patterns and goals.

 A progressive rehab program is so important for your recovery!¬† Some people ignore their surgeon and physical therapist recommendations.¬† Unfortunately, we see this too often.¬† This results in a rollercoaster rehab with inconsistent improvements.¬† More importantly, this also leads to a knee that continues to be painful years later.

-If you are looking for help after your meniscus repair surgery,¬†call our office¬†to schedule an appointment.¬† Our¬†doctors of physical therapy¬†have been helping people in Southern Ocean County move without pain for more than 15 years.
+If you are looking for help after your meniscus repair surgery,¬†call our office¬†to schedule an appointment.¬† Our¬†doctors of physical therapy¬†have been helping people in Southern Ocean County move without pain since 2007.